Covid 19 Coronavirus: Air NZ crew and airport staff to be tested

 The testing is not specific to Air New Zealand and other companies with employees in the airport environment will also be offered testing.

-There 34 Air NZ staff who are confirmed or probable Covid-19 cases, and 25 of them have recovered.
+There are 30 Air NZ staff who have tested positive for Covid-19, 25 of whom have recovered.
+The remaining five are recovering at home.

+Not all of these cases are linked to employment at Air NZ, and not all are air crew.

+Out of around 3000 Air NZ cabin crew, 27 have been identified as being a close contact on the basis they worked on a flight that included a passenger with a confirmed or probable case.
+All of these have now have completed their self-isolation without illness.

 Ardern introduced a blanket quarantine on all overseas arrivals from April 9.